 How To Manage an Email Newsletter for your Website

 There are a few methods for setting up a custom e-mail newsletter and not all of them are equal.
 You have the option of setting up custom scripts on your server, such as Interspire Email Marketer.
 But there is also the option of using web services like Campaign Monitor.
 For somebody who has never done email marketing it can feel a little overwhelming.
+No need to worry since there are multiple email marketing solutions available.

 But for this article I’d like to focus on MailChimp which has been gaining attention over the past few years.
 You can sign up for a free account and hold up to 2000 people in your mailing list.
 Their service is fantastic and you always have the ability to pay for more advanced features.
 But just getting started is difficult enough and I’d like to make that process a little easier.